zhanghaicang/carbonmatrix_public/README.md

 Protein sequence design is critically important for protein engineering.
 Despite recent advancements in deep learning-based methods, achieving accurate and robust sequence design remains a challenge.
 Here we present CarbonDesign, an approach that draws inspiration from successful ingredients of AlphaFold and which has been developed specifically for protein sequence design.
 At its core, CarbonDesign introduces Inverseformer, which learns representations from backbone structures and an amortized Markov random fields model for sequence decoding.
 Moreover, we incorporate other essential AlphaFold concepts into CarbonDesign: an end-to-end network recycling technique to leverage evolutionary constraints from protein language models and a multitask learning technique for generating side-chain structures alongside designed sequences.
 CarbonDesign outperforms other methods on independent test sets including the 15th Critical Assessment of protein Structure Prediction (CASP15) dataset, the Continuous Automated Model Evaluation (CAMEO) dataset and de novo proteins from RFDiffusion.
 Furthermore, it supports zero-shot prediction of the functional effects of sequence variants, making it a promising tool for applications in bioengineering.

 **Installation**\

-Please install the required libraries using install.sh.
+1. CarbonDesign relies on the ESM2 language model.
+You can install ESM2 using the following command:  `pip install fair-esm`.
+2. Install other required libraries by running `bash install.sh`.

 **Model weights**\
-The model weights can be downloaded from <https://carbondesign.s3.amazonaws.com/params.tar> .
+1. Download CarbonDesign model weights from <https://carbondesign.s3.amazonaws.com/params.tar> .
+2. Download the ESM2 model weights from <https://dl.fbaipublicfiles.com/fair-esm/models/esm2_t33_650M_UR50D.pt> and <https://dl.fbaipublicfiles.com/fair-esm/regression/esm2_t33_650M_UR50D-contact-regression.pt>, and place them in the `./params` directory.

 **Usage**\
 You are required to input the **PDB** file (**--data_dir**) of the protein backbone structures.
 CarbonDesign will subsequently output the designed protein sequence (**--output_dir**).
 Additionally, CarbonDesign supports the prediction of the side chain structures of the designed sequences (**--save_sidechain**).